 This manual should not be read in isolation.
-Reference should also be made to the relevant AUSVETPLAN Disease Strategy, the Decontamination Manual, relevant nationally agreed standard operating procedures and jurisdictional standard operating procedures.
+Reference should also be made to the relevant AUSVETPLAN disease strategy, the AUSVETPLAN operational manual Decontamination, relevant nationally agreed standard operating procedures and jurisdictional standard operating procedures.

 This manual does not include possible avenues of waste minimisation, such as slaughter of animals (uninfected or vaccinated) for human consumption, or potential treatment of animal products to render them suitable for human or animal consumption.